 Although it is not yet known whether the disk embedding theorem holds over lattices for such geometries, we can show that the fundamental group and Euler characteristic determine the manifold up to $s$-cobordism (\S6).
-Moreover an aspherical orientable closed 4-manifold which is finitely covered by a geometric manifold is homotopy equivalent to a geometric manifold (excepting perhaps if the geometry is $\mathbb{H}^2\times\mathbb{E}^2$ or $\widetilde{\mathbb{SL}}\times\mathbb{E}^1$).
+Moreover an aspherical closed 4-manifold which is finitely covered by a geometric manifold is homotopy equivalent to a geometric manifold.